Master of Social Work at Grand View University

 - Professional Resume

-- Official transcript from Baccalaureate granting institution if attended a school other than Grand View.
+- Transcript from Baccalaureate granting institution if attended a school other than Grand View.
 If requesting credit for existing graduate coursework, transcripts from that institution must also be provided.

 All students in the MSW program complete core courses which prepare them to provide socially just leadership and practice.
 You will also learn to evaluate social work practices to ensure quality provision of services.